pulibrary/princeton_ansible/roles/shibboleth/README.md

 Dependencies
 ------------

-The pulibrary.common and pulibrary.apache roles.
+The common and apache roles.

 Example Playbook
 ----------------